JagratPatkar/Lamb/README.md

 </p>

-#
+# λ Lamb
-λ Lamb is a _Dynamically Typed and interpreted Functional Programming Language_, implemented in Ocaml, and is a subset of the Lisp family of programming languages.
+_Dynamically Typed and interpreted Functional Programming Language_, implemented in Ocaml, and is a subset of the Lisp family of programming languages.